differentpla-net/differentpla-net.github.io/_posts/2007-04-30-debugging-sidebar-gadgets.md

         // Rest of code goes here
     }</pre>

-    When the scripting engine reaches the <tt>debugBreak;</tt> line, you'll get a message box saying "A Runtime Error has occurred.
+    When the scripting engine reaches the `debugBreak;` line, you'll get a message box saying "A Runtime Error has occurred.
 Do you wish to Debug?".
 If you click on the Yes button, you can debug using Visual Studio.
 Note that you'll have to use the "Set Next Statement" command to skip over the offending statement.